show_page.php1 : rn15.jpg

 HISTORY: Subcutaneous mass from medial aspect of mammary gland

-HISTOPATHOLOGIC DESCRIPTION: Mammary gland: Expanding the dermis and subcutis and compressing adjacent mammary glands is an unencapsulated, multilobular, well circumscribed, moderately cellular neoplasm composed of two distinct populations of cells as well as foci of osseous and cartilaginous formation, on a dense, collagenous, occasionally sclerotic, stroma.
+HISTOPATHOLOGIC DESCRIPTION: Mammary gland: Expanding and effacing this section of tissue, compressing adjacent mammary glands is an unencapsulated, multilobular, well circumscribed, moderately cellular neoplasm composed of two distinct populations of cells with multifocal areas of osseous and cartilaginous metaplasia, on a dense, collagenous, occasionally sclerotic, stroma.
 The first population of cells are polygonal and arranged in variably sized and shaped cords, islands, and tubules with intratubular papillary projections.
 Tubule lumina often contain pink, homogenous secretory product or amphophilic to basophilic mucinous material.
 These neoplastic polygonal cells have indistinct cell borders, a moderate amount of eosinophilic cytoplasm, and round to oval nuclei with finely stippled chromatin and 1-3 distinct nucleoli.
 Anisocytosis and anisokaryosis are mild to moderate and there are <1 mitotic figures per 2.37mm2.
-The second population of cells consists of spindle to stellate myoepithelial cells arranged in loose streams on a myxomatous stroma that have indistinct cell borders, a scant to moderate amount of eosinophilic cytoplasm, and oval to elongate nuclei with finely stippled chromatin and indistinct nucleoli.
+The second population of cells are spindle myoepithelial cells arranged in loose streams on a myxomatous stroma that have indistinct cell borders, a scant to moderate amount of eosinophilic cytoplasm, and oval to elongate nuclei with finely stippled chromatin and indistinct nucleoli.
 Mitotic figures are <1 per 2.37mm2.
 Anisocytosis and anisokaryosis are mild.
-There is occasional single cell necrosis with hypereosinophilic cytoplasm and dense, pyknotic nuclei as well as multifocal loss of cellular architecture with replacement by eosinophilic cellular and karyorhectic debris (lytic necrosis).
-Intermixed are multifocal, large regions of cartilage and bone formation.
-Foci of bone formation contain adipose and hematopoeitic elements (bone marrow) between bony trabeculae.
+There is occasional single cell necrosis with hypereosinophilic cytoplasm and dense, pyknotic nuclei as well as multifocal loss of cellular architecture with replacement by eosinophilic cellular and karyorrhectic debris (lytic necrosis).
+Foci of bone contain adipose and hematopoietic elements (bone marrow) interspersed between bony trabeculae.
 There are moderate numbers of perivascular lymphocytes and plasma cells at the periphery of the neoplasm.

 MORPHOLOGIC DIAGNOSIS: Mammary gland: Benign mixed mammary tumor, golden retriever, canine.